3a3del/Serious-BDDs/README.md

 Variables: d14 d13 d12 d11 d10 d9 d8 d7 d6 d5 d4 d3 d2 d1 d0 : 000000000000000

 That's mean we can remove the gate entirely and replace it with a constant “0”;  this is logically a correct repair, but it makes the adder slow, and is not the best solution.

+# Part 2: Unknown Inversion Find-and-Repair
+A common error in a large logic network is an incorrect inversion: on some internal wire, there is error that can be corrected by adding exactly one invertor to this wire in the network.
+But, we do not know where the error is.
+It turns out we can still use a BDD to solve this new, seemingly more difficult problem.
+We can find the wrong wire and then invert it to repair things.